ishriya/traefik_vnf/README.md

 # Traefik VNF - Local host implementation

 Traefik is a reverse proxy and load balancer.
-This scenario explains how to use traefik to balance the load between two http servers.
+Given below is a scenario that uses traefik to balance the load between two http servers.

 ## Scenario

-We create four containers as follows.
+Four containers are created as follows.

 1. Traefik
  - It is the load balancer and it is configured to listen on port 80 and 443.
  - It also has a web dashboard available of port 8080.